 Hardcover books have a hard and thick protective cover and that is why they are termed as hardcover.

 Apart from that, they may also have a soft dust jacket.
 This dust jacket, as the name suggests, protects the book from dust and keeps the thick cover clean.
 But paperback books only have soft covers without any dust jacket.

 Since the hardcover books have thicker pages and covers, they tend to be heavy.
 On the other hand, the pages and covers of paperback books are mostly thinner and so these books are lighter.

 And for this reason, paperback books are easy to hold and comfortable to read while hardbacks can be uncomfortable to handle as it becomes difficult to hold it for a long time without straining your hands.

 5. Books are first published in hardcovers followed by paperbacks

 The first edition or the first release of a book is usually done in hardcover and then the paperbacks are published.
-So if you are a big fan of an author and can’t wait to read any of his books, then you will probably have to buy the book in hardcover even if it is too expensive for you!
+So, if you are a big fan of some authors and can’t wait to read any of their books, you will probably have to buy those books in hardcover even if they are too expensive for you!

 6. Paperback books are less durable as compared to hardcover books